Sarah-Bue/lonely-galaxy/README.md

 ## User Experience (UX)
 ### Project Goals
-The website should -
-- present glimpses into other worlds, appealing to potential clients’ sense of wonder and adventure.
+- The website should present glimpses into other worlds, appealing to potential clients’ sense of wonder and adventure.
-- convey that Lonely Galaxy staff are excited to help clients achieve their dream experience.
+- The website should convey that Lonely Galaxy staff are excited to help clients achieve their dream experience.
-- provide clients with an easy way to find and contact Lonely Galaxy.
+- The website should provide clients with an easy way to find and contact Lonely Galaxy.
-- offer information about their partner planets and possible destinations.
+- The website should offer information about their partner planets and possible destinations.
-- allow clients to easily contact lonely Galaxy to request more information or a personalised package for their journey.
+- The website should allow clients to easily contact lonely Galaxy to request more information or a personalised package for their journey.

 ### User Stories
-As a customer, I want to -
-- easily find the business’ contact information and locations.
+- As a client, I want to easily find the business’ contact information and locations.
-- navigate the website intuitively on different devices.
+- As a client, I want to navigate the website intuitively on different devices.
-- learn more about the business and its offers.
+- As a client, I want to learn more about the business and its offers.
-- be able to request more information directly from the website.
+- As a client, I want to be able to request more information directly from the website.
-- connect with the business on social media.
+- As a client, I want to connect with the business on social media.

 ### Color Scheme
 ![Color Scheme Image](link)